logiclogue/jordanlord.co.uk/src/blog/3-constraints.md

 believer in constraints as an enabler for creativity.
 Constraints help us collapse the search space, and figure out innovative solutions to problems.

-- TODO - brief explanation of a constraint?

 ## One page or it doesn't get built

 Write a one pager for all of your ideas.
 Your one pager captures your north